CharlesSuttie/angular-cli-circle/README.md

 # Angular CLI and CircleCI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 # CircleCI

-[CircleCI](https://circleci.com) very generously offer 1,500 minutes of build time on their free plan.
+[CircleCI](https://circleci.com) very generously offer [1,000 minutes](https://circleci.com/pricing/) of build time on their free plan.
 This repo contains a CircleCI configuration which works with the Angular CLI.

 The files which have been added or changed are: